1. Home

 If you’re just getting started, we recommend posting your portfolio online on a career site.
 This way, you can easily update it as you add new work, and people worldwide can view it.

-When putting together a portfolio, keeping a few things in mind is essential.
-First, your portfolio reflects you and your work – so make sure it’s representative of both.
-Second, consider your audience – who will be looking at your portfolio, and what are they looking for?
+When putting together a portfolio, it’s essential to keep a few things in mind.
+First, your portfolio reflects you and your work, so make sure it’s representative of both.
+Second, consider your audience—who will be looking at your portfolio, and what are they looking for?
 Keep that in mind as you put together your materials.

 Here are a few tips to help you put together a great portfolio: